yuanyyyyyyyyy/IntelNexus/README.md

 **Robin** is a AI-powered CLI-based tool for conducting dark web OSINT investigations.
 It leverages LLMs to refine queries and filter search results from dark web search engines and provide investigation summary.

+## Features

+- Modular architecture with clearly separated components for search, scrape, and LLM processing.
+- Supports multiple LLM providers (OpenAI, Claude, Ollama) via pluggable model interface.
+- CLI-first experience for automation and power users.
+- Optional Docker deployment for clean, isolated usage.
+- Save output summaries to file or use in pipeline workflows.
+- Designed for extensibility and integration with other OSINT tools.

 ---

 ## Quickstart